Aaron Ramsey: International career

 Ramsey missed the first three matches in Wales' qualification group for the 2018 FIFA World Cup, but played the full 90 minutes for the other seven.
 He scored the opening goal in a 1–1 draw with Serbia and the second goal in a 2–0 win over Moldova, and assisted Tom Lawrence's goal against Georgia.
 Ultimately, Wales missed out on qualifying for the World Cup, as they lost to the Republic of Ireland in the final group match, with the Irish finishing above them in second place.
 When the two countries met again in the UEFA Nations League, Wales won the match 4–1, with Ramsey scoring the third goal.
 He missed much of the qualification group matches for UEFA Euro 2020 through injury, but he came off the bench to play thirty minutes against Azerbaijan and in the final group match, he scored a brace against Hungary to secure qualification.
 The following year, further injuries prevented him from making more than one appearance for Wales, and in 2021, he played in two friendlies, before being named in the 26-man Wales squad for Euro 2020, which was delayed due to the COVID-19 pandemic.
 He scored the opening goal in Wales's second group match on 16 June, a 2–0 win over Turkey; he helped his country qualify for the round of 16, in which they were beaten 4–0 by Denmark.
 Ramsey missed the September matches of Wales' qualification group for the 2022 FIFA World Cup, and returned the next month, where he scored against the Czech Republic.
 He then went on to provide the assist for Kieffer Moore in a 1–0 win over Estonia, and scored another brace against Belarus.
 Wales finished second in their group behind Belgium, qualifying for the play-off semi-final.
 Ramsey played in the semi-finals and the final, overcoming Austria and Ukraine, respectively, thus cementing their place in history as the first Welsh squad to qualify for a World Cup in 64 years.
 In November 2022, he was named in the 26-man Wales squad for the 2022 FIFA World Cup.
 Ramsey played in all three group matches, but Wales finished bottom of their group.

 On 14 March 2023, Wales announced that Ramsey had been named captain again following the retirement of Gareth Bale.
+On 11 September, he scored his 100th career goal when he scored from the penalty spot in Wales' 2–0 win over Latvia.

-He scored his 100th career goal when he scored from the penalty spot in Wales' 2–0 win over Latvia on 11 September 2023.
+He announced his retirement from football on 7 April 2026.